omsinghethdev/USB-Auto-mount-Project-Linux--Mini/README.md

 Problem:
  When plugging in a USB device:
- ->It mounts to random locations
+ It mounts to random locations
- ->Device name changes
+ Device name changes
- ->Manual mounting is required each time
+ Manual mounting is required each time

 Solution:
- ->Used UUID for stable identification
+ Used UUID for stable identification
- ->Configured /etc/fstab for auto-mount
+ Configured /etc/fstab for auto-mount
- ->Created custom mount points
+ Created custom mount points

+Setup Script
+./setup-usb.sh